datamapper/datamapper.github.com/why.markdown

 develop independently of your models using Migrations.

 To support data-stores which you don't have the ability to manage yourself, it's simply a matter of telling DataMapper where to look.
-This makes DataMapper a good choice when dealing with legacy databases.
+This makes DataMapper a good choice when [Working with legacy databases](/docs/legacy)

 {% highlight ruby linenos %}
 class Fruit